 It is very important to allow for the internal pipe sizes, and it is possible to use a combination of the two, e.g. run plastic through the middle of joists if it’s possible, but use long straight runs of copper along a wall.

 I have put two charts at the bottom of the page here http://heatpumps.co.uk/types-of-heat-pump/domestic-hot-water-dhw/

 There are figures here to give a rough idea of what sizes might work.
 It is surprising how much more restrictive 15mm plastic is compared to 15mm copper.
 This info goes along with a disclaimer since it can be hard to know all the factors involved in a system.
 I am a great believer in getting a sample of pipe in a coil and doing a test on site with a bucket.

 You can also play with this great little pressure-drop calculator for theoretical pipe sizes

 What could go wrong?

 I have successfully run a kitchen sink via a 10mm plastic pipe.
-The bore is only 6.7mm which is about the diameter of a pencil.
+The bore is only 6.7mm which is less than the diameter of a pencil.
 I had no noise problem at all.
 In general, more noise would come from part-open valve or tap than would come from a smooth pipe.
 Remember to clip the pipe well to stop any annoying clonking that can occur with any pipe when a tap is shut-off quickly.